-The outturn position shown at table 1 details a net overspend of £0.315m when compared with the adjusted budget.
-This underspend includes a number of statutory accounting adjustments which are reversed out to ensure there is no impact on the taxpayer.
-The outturn position following the removal of the accounting adjustments results in an underspend of £0.796m.
-There are several under and overspends which account for this variance, detailed explanations are provided in Appendix B of the Outturn Report for 2022/23 which can be accessed via the following link.
+The outturn position shown at table 1 details a net underspend of £1.958m when compared with the adjusted budget.
+There are several under and overspends which account for this variance, detailed explanations are provided in Appendix A of the Outturn Report for 2023/24 which can be accessed via the following link.

-Outturn report - Appendix B - 2022-23 General Fund Revenue Significant Variance Analysis.pdf
+Appendix A - - 2023-24 General Fund Revenue Significant Variance Analysis